Polybius square is a monoalphabetic substitution cipher.

 To decode this cipher is equally easy, simply generate the square used during the encryption process.
 You need to know a few things: the alphabet used, the keyword used if any, and the characters placement used.

-Then simple replace each pair of digits in the cipher text with the corresponding letter on the polybius square.
+Then simply replace each pair of digits in the ciphertext with the corresponding letter on the Polybius square.